DevExpress-Examples/blazor-grid-foreignkey-column/README.md

 # Blazor Grid - Create a ComboBox (Foreign Key) Column

-A foreign key is a database key used to manage relations between tables.
-You can use it to identify a specific column in the referenced table and obtain column data.
-This example demonstrates how to display this relationship in the [DevExpress Blazor Grid](https://docs.devexpress.com/Blazor/403143/components/grid) component.
+As you know, a foreign key is a database key used to manage relationships between individual tables.
+You can use the key to identify a specific column in a referenced table (and obtain column data).
+This example illustrates the use of foreign keys within the [DevExpress Blazor Grid](https://docs.devexpress.com/Blazor/403143/components/grid) UI component.

 ![Grid with ComboBox column](result.png)

-Follow the steps below to create a foreign key column in the Grid component:
+To create a foreign key column in the DevExpress Blazor Grid component, you must:
 1. Add a [DxGridDataColumn](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridDataColumn) object to the Grid's column collection.
-2. Assign the name of the field that stores foreign keys to the column's [FieldName](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridDataColumn.FieldName) property.
+2. Assign the field name that stores foreign keys to the column's [FieldName](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridDataColumn.FieldName) property.
 3. Place [DxComboBoxSettings](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxComboBoxSettings) within the column's [EditSettings](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridDataColumn.EditSettings) tag.
 4. Assign an external data source to the [Data](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxComboBoxSettings.Data) combo box setting.
-5. Assign the name of the external data source's field that stores foreign keys to the [ValueFieldName](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxComboBoxSettings.ValueFieldName) setting.
-The [TextFieldName](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxComboBoxSettings.TextFieldName) setting allows you specify text strings displayed instead of foreign keys.
+5. Assign the name of the external data source field that stores foreign keys to the [ValueFieldName](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxComboBoxSettings.ValueFieldName) setting.
+The [TextFieldName](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxComboBoxSettings.TextFieldName) setting allows you specify text strings displayed within the Grid (instead of foreign keys).

 ## Files to Review